ggiap/2D_Game/README.md

 # 2D_Game
-This is a pretty small game created for my thesis.
+This is a pretty small game created for my thesis: "Creation of a cross-platform 2D Game using a data oriented approach".
 Features: one-way platforms, coins, hazards, enemies and ladders.

 ## Built With